Visar Kastrati: Refereeing career

 Kastrati has been promoted as a referee in the Kosovo Superliga, the national top-flight, during the 2016–17 season and his debut match was FC Besa vs KF Hajvalia on 8 March 2017.
 In the same season, he started attending UEFA’s Centre of Refereeing Excellence (CORE) program, and eventually became a FIFA Referee in 2020 and FIFA VAR in 2024.

 On 13 October 2020, Kastrati refereed his first international match, taking charge of a 2021 European Under-21 Championship qualifier between Romania and Malta.

 In September 2022, Kastrati was appointed to referee the 2022–23 UEFA Europa Conference League group stage match between Gent and Shamrock Rovers.

 In June 2023, he refereed Kosovo Cup Final match between SC Gjilani and FC Prishtina.
 A day before, he refereed Relegation match between FC Ferizaj and FC Liria.

 In August 2021, he has been a VAR on Kosovo Supercup, which was the first match played with VAR in Kosovo.

 Personal life

 Kastrati has a degree of Master of Science in Software Engineering and Telecommunications at the University of Sheffield.
-Beyond refereeing, he works as an Information Technology Consultant at the Central Election Commission in Kosovo.
+Beyond refereeing, he works as a Head of the Electoral Information Technology Division at the Central Election Commission in Kosovo.

 Since 2021, he also works as a lead VAR instructor for the Football Federation of Kosovo.